xueyiju/chocopy-wasm-compiler-B/designs/forLoopIteratorsDesign.md

 # For Loops and Iterators #
+We implement for loops and iterators in the ChocoPy compiler B. We currently support the for loop functionality with break/continue,  inbuilt `range` iterator and ability to write custom iterators with a `next` and a `hasnext` function.
+In week 8, we plan to extend the iterator support to these five inbuilts types (lists, sets, tuples, dicts, strings).

 ## Test Cases ##

-We shall concatenate the following code at the start of each input:
+We shall join the following code at the start of each input:

 ```
 class __range__(object):